-Since dad died, I’ve been looking for him in everything.
+Since my dad died, I’ve been looking for him in everything.
 Early on, I sat on the porch with a drink, and I sort of talked to him and I tried to sort things out and in those evenings before the funeral I felt like I was doing pretty well for a guy whose dad just died.

 I wasn’t really.
 Not at the beginning of writing this anyway.
 I was thrown into a little bit of a funk because the kids and I were having Dadurday and we were having a good time, and I was thinking of all the fun things we’re going to do and a lot of that is possible because we’re not going to my dad’s house anymore.
 Maybe I felt guilty, but I think I was just sad.
 It’s really over and he’s really gone and I was just raw.

 Today, I guess grief is just erasing the day-to-day of the person you love until your life is manageable again.
 It’s not forgetting necessarily, it’s just not thinking things like, “I need to call Pop and remind him the Duke game is on.”
 Days later I’m a little angry, but I’m also optimistic.
 I contain multitudes, multitudes of emotions and thought.
+Tomorrow grief will be something else.

 So many nights during the decline Sam came to me in bed and climbed on my tummy to sleep.
 He wouldn’t lie beside me, he wouldn’t go to bed.
 He insisted on being directly on top and since I wasn’t really sleeping anyway I welcomed him and I held that little boy as much and as long as he would allow.

 I told myself that dad was with us in those moments.
 That’s probably horseshit, or it’s horseshit to say his spirit was, unless you mean spirit is the love he gave, the lessons he taught, or even the hurt he sometimes caused me.
 Those things are with me and will pass some of that on to my children.
 I’m still here, but he’s not.
-He fucking died and sometimes I’m mad at him about that.
-It has nothing to do with souls or bullshit mumbo jumbo, but that we’re all tied together.
+He died and sometimes I’m mad at him about that.
+It has nothing to do with souls or mumbo jumbo, but that we’re all tied together.

-So on a recent Sunday morning, I was dumped out, fucked in the head, had a real cry however short, and all I wanted to do was go to sleep, but I knew I was assling* about and over the last six weeks lots of things have needed attention in my yard that I just haven’t been able to give.
+So on a recent Sunday morning, I was dumped out, had a real cry however short, and all I wanted to do was go to sleep, but I knew I was assling* about and over the last six weeks lots of things have needed attention in my yard that I just haven’t been able to give.
 I knew that taking care of some of it would make me feel better.

 Sam was so excited to work with me he skipped lunch, and we bagged leaves from my neighbor’s yard with a push mower.
 We dumped the bags into the wheelbarrow, and from there we spread leaves all around our shrubs and plants.
 Everything he did had to be just like me.
 He had to wear sunglasses.
 He had to have a hat.
 He had to dump his little “weebeddow” of leaves on my pile of leaves.
 He did not want to go to his friend’s birthday party.
 He wanted to work in the yard with me.
 While I wanted him to go to the party, at times that day he was all there was between me and collapsing into a ball in the back yard.